iBug/iBug-source/project.md

 ### [Aurora Theme](/aurora-theme)
 Aurora is a clean, responsive Jekyll theme for GitHub Pages.

 And it's the theme for my Project Pages.
+I have published this theme [on RubyGems](https://rubygems.org/gems/aurora-theme).

 ### [College Physics Experiments Toolbox](/CPE-Toolbox) (incomplete)
 A set of tools made to make College Physics Experiments easy!